matn7/CS-Notes/src/main/java/mutithreading/concurrencyAndParallelism/README.md

         - Two producers with one consumer to illustrate the thread safety.
         - The particular queue used in this example acts like a pipe, as there's no buffering.
 - File searcher:
-    - The fork/join framework as s way to 'divide and conquer' recursive tasks.
+    - The fork/join framework as a way to 'divide and conquer' recursive tasks.
     - Java's fork/join framework allows less busy threads from an executor-service to 'steal' work from busier threads.
     - A basic pattern: Divide task into subtasks (etc.), and then aggregate the results.
 - Semaphores: A resource needs limited access, but not mutual exclusion.